sgregson/lanyon/_posts/2015-07-22-tree-maiden.md

 ![chipped props (all four like this)](https://lh3.googleusercontent.com/OCi234nXAqwmrsidJbXoAoovBJmROm2u2kNcJEs6OyQ=w711-h400-no)

 I've since learned that one needs to teach their co-pilots (spectators / spotters) how to indicate directional obstacles.
 And, while my line-of-sight flying on this copter's improving, I'm still very much a FPV rookie.

-Three aspects to a good obstacle alert:
+A good obstacle alery has three traits:

 1. **Obstacle type**
   - tree / stump / fence / person (person implies critical stop)